tkerber/golem/README.md

 Go away.
 Nothing to see here.
 Yet.

+## `go get` / `go generate`

+Golem does not follow go conventions that `go generate` is to be run by the author and generated code stored in the repository.

+Reason for this is that platform the generated code includes a platform- dependant shared object file.

+As golem is not a library, the fact that it doesn't directly function with `go get` is not a huge loss.

+To install golem with the `go` command, instead execute:

+    go get -d github.com/tkerber/golem
+    go generate .../golem
+    go install .../golem

+Note that `go-bindata` is a dependency for golems `go generate` command.
+Run `go get github.com/jteeuwen/go-bindata` to install it.
+The executable is expected to with in the `PATH`.

 ## Naming

 The name `golem` was chosen to remind people of what this browser should not